databiomes/modeltrainprotocol/README.md

 py -3 -m pip install model-train-protocol
 ```

+View the full package documentation at: https://model-train-protocol.readthedocs.io/

 See examples/example.py to follow along with these steps.

+# Creating a Model Training Protocol

 The first step in creating a model training protocol is to initialize the Protocol: